AutoResearch/autora/docs/how_it_works.md

     d) If not, the trees are put back to normal.

 After iterating over these two steps for $n$ epochs, the tree held at the lowest temperature is returned as the fitted model

+## References

+R. Guimerà et al., A Bayesian machine scientist to aid in the solution of challenging scientific problems.
+Sci.
+Adv.
+6, eaav697 (2020).